ourresearch/openalex-docs/the-data/sources/README.md

 ### `issn_l`

-_String:_ The [ISSN-L](https://en.wikipedia.org/wiki/International\_Standard\_Serial\_Number#Linking\_ISSN) identifying this source.
-This is the [Canonical External ID](../../the-api/get-single-entities/#canonical-external-ids) for sources.
+The ISSN-L identifying this source.

 ISSN is a global and unique ID for serial publications.
 However, different media versions of a given publication (e.g., print and electronic) often have _different_ ISSNs.
 This is why we can't have nice things.
-The ISSN-L or Linking ISSN solves the problem by designating a single canonical ISSN for all media versions of the title.
+The [ISSN-L](https://en.wikipedia.org/wiki/International\_Standard\_Serial\_Number#Linking\_ISSN) or Linking ISSN solves the problem by designating a single canonical ISSN for all media versions of the title.
 It's _usually_ the same as the print ISSN.

+This is the [Canonical External ID](../../the-api/get-single-entities/#canonical-external-ids) for sources.

 ```json
 issn_l: "2167-8359"